The GRE is tough, and you need to score high to get to your top-choice grad school.

 4. A ton of video content, practice questions, full-length tests, and feedback on your essay

-1. The questions are a bit easier than on the real GRE
+1. The questions are easier than on the real GRE

 Students report that at least some of the questions provided by Princeton Review are a bit easy, unlike the ones on the real-world test.
 That’s why it’s often recommended to use the extra prep materials such as the ones from ManhattanPrep or the ETS bundle packages available on Amazon (around $50).

-2. Sometimes the teachers are too young and a bit inexperienced
+2. Sometimes the teachers are too young and inexperienced

 3. The mobile study app needs improvement